Frequently Asked Questions

 You do not have to be an accredited investor to invest on Mainvest.

-Is the Information I give to Mainvest Secure?
+Is the information I give to Mainvest secure?

 Yes.
 We use SSL (Secure Sockets Layer) for security by making an encrypted link between your browser and our associated servers.
 SSL is an industry standard for protecting the integrity of online transactions.

-Are these Safe Investments?
+Are these safe investments?

 No, these investments are inherently risky.
 All of the opportunities on our site are small businesses with limited resources.
 Some are unable to borrow money from banks or other traditional sources.
 It is very likely that some of the companies listed on our site will fail to repay their loans.
 These opportunities are only for investors who can handle losing some or all of their investment.
+Mainvest does not provide investment advice, nor recommend specific securities.

-Is this Like Investing in the Stock Market?
+Is this like investing in the stock market?

 It’s similar only in the sense that you are investing in a business.
 Otherwise, it’s very different: